The first week in a new home is always busy. Make things easier with these 10 things to do during your first week in Luxembourg.

 1. Look for somewhere to live

-Perhaps the most important thing you’ll do during your first week in Luxembourg is look for somewhere to live.
+Perhaps the most important thing you’ll do during your first week in Luxembourg is looking for somewhere to live.
 Most expats choose to live in Luxembourg City for convenience, and this is certainly a good choice.
 Some of the neighborhoods you might want to consider include Limpertsberg, Howald, Strassen, Merl, and Belair.

 Housing is expensive here, meaning many expats prefer to rent rather than buy.
 In addition, high transaction fees for buying property can be off-putting.
 However, if you are thinking about buying, house prices as of 2022 come in at around €4,518/sqm.
 This means a studio flat may set you back around €250,000, while a four-bedroom family home could cost €665,000.
 You will also need to put down a deposit of about 20%-25%.
 However, rentals are more affordable, ranging from €876 to €2,500/month, depending on the property and its location.
+If you’re looking for somewhere more temporary, check out short-term accommodation on sites such as Airbnb.

 2. Register as a resident